-4. Use specific and quantitative comparisons instead of vague or subjective comparisons:
+5. Use specific qualifiers and quantitative comparisons instead of vague or subjective comparisons:

 Not: The crystals grew larger over time until they were really big.

-But: The crystals exceeded 50 micrometers in length in less than five minutes.
+But: The crystals grew to more than 50 micrometers in diameter in less than five minutes.